proversity-org/jupyter-server/README.md

 Supervisor configuration exists in the root of this project, and is passed into Docker during the build process.
 CMD is then set to run supervisor on Docker run.

-The supervisor is run in nodaemon mode, and starts the Sifu app server, and then Jupyter Notebook server as follows respectively.
+The supervisor is run in nodaemon mode, it starts the Sifu app server, and then the Jupyter Notebook server respectively.

 ```text
 bundle exec puma -C /sifu/config/puma.rb /sifu/config.ru